conda-forge/jupyter-ai-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `jupyter-ai` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `jupyter-ai, jupyter-ai-magics` can be installed with `conda`:

 ```
-conda install jupyter-ai
+conda install jupyter-ai jupyter-ai-magics
 ```

 or with `mamba`:

 ```
-mamba install jupyter-ai
+mamba install jupyter-ai jupyter-ai-magics
 ```

 It is possible to list all of the versions of `jupyter-ai` available on your platform with `conda`: